-1. Building Height

-a.
-Building height is measured from average grade in both number of stories and feet to the mean height level between the eaves and ridge of a pitched or to the highest point of a flat roof, not including a maximum parapet wall encroachment.
-The maximum height encroachment for a parapet wall is 6 feet.
+- 1. Building Height - a.
+Building height is measured from average grade in both number of stories and feet to the mean height level between the eaves and ridge of a pitched or to the highest point of a flat roof, not including a maximum parapet wall encroachment as specified in this Chapter.
+For example, the maximum height encroachment for a parapet wall is 6 feet.